PCRuniversum/PCRedux/joss/paper.md

 calculated and plotted for the classes positive negative and ambiguous.
 Data from htPCR dataset [@ritz_qpcr:_2008].\label{fig:fig_1}](fig_1.png)

-The question arises as to how amplification curves can be objectively and reproducibly assessed and automatically interpreted (e.g. as positive/negative/unambiguous or low/high quality).
-In high-throughput experiments, manual analysis is not readily feasible as errors are likely due to exhaustion of the concentration capacity.
-Manual analyses are often not reproducible because scientists in different laboratories use arbitrary thresholds or make a subjective assessment of quality.
-Internal laboratory guidelines seem to facilitate the amplification curves, but these cannot be transferred to other laboratories. [@bustin_why_2010; @taylor_ultimate_2019;
+The question arises as to how the amplification curves can be objectively and reproducibly assessed and automatically interpreted (e.g. as positive/negative/ambiguous or low/high quality).
+For high-throughput experiments, manual evaluation is not readily possible because of errors due to the exhaustion of the concentration capacity.
+Manual analyses are often not reproducible, since scientists in different laboratories use arbitrary thresholds or make a subjective assessment of quality.
+Internal laboratory guidelines seem to facilitate amplification curves, but they are not be extrapolated to other labs. [@bustin_why_2010; @taylor_ultimate_2019;
 @kim_experimenting_2018].

-Automatically extracted features from amplification curves (e.g., *Cq*- and *E* values, slopes, change points, features of local curve segments) could provide a solid basis for machine learning classification.
-To date, there is no open-source software that applies classical biostatistical methods for explainable machine learning to amplification curves.
+Automatically extracted features from amplification curves (e.g. *Cq* and *E*. values, slopes, change points, features of local curve segments) could provide a solid basis for classification by machine learning.
+So far, there is no open-source software that applies classical biostatistical methods for explainable machine learning to amplification curves.
 Furthermore, there are no class-labelled datasets that can be used in this context.

-PCRedux" is the first open-source software that extracts 90 mathematical descriptors (features) from raw amplification curves.
-Features are numerically or analytically derived, quantifiable, informative properties of an amplification curve in a scalar unit.
+`PCRedux` is the first open-source software that can extract 90 mathematical descriptors (features) from raw amplification curves.
+The features are numerically or analytically derived, quantifiable, informative properties of an amplification curve in a scaled amplification curve in a scalar unit.

 # Software engineering